-Manufacturing SOPs are of vital importance to running a shop floor smoothly.
-SOPs structure how operators perform their tasks and ensure that work is done in a unified way factory-wide – sometimes worldwide.
+Manufacturing SOPs are of vital importance to running a shop floor efficiently.
+SOPs structure how operators perform their tasks and ensure that work is done in a unified way factory-wide—sometimes worldwide.

-Our solution to increasing SOP effectiveness can be summarized in one word: digitalization.
-Digitalization is, however, easier said than done.
-In this blog we’ll explore the benefits of optimized SOPs, and then go into the four steps you can take to enhance SOP effectiveness through digitalization.
+In this blog we’ll walk you through everything you need to know about SOPs, and then go into the four steps you can take to enhance SOP effectiveness through digitalization.

-A manufacturing SOP is a step-by-step work instruction that guides operators through a task.
+Manufacturing SOPs are step-by-step work instructions that guide operators through a task.
+SOP is an abbreviation for ‘standard operating procedure.’
 The main goal of setting up an SOP is to structure and standardize the way in which work is done.
 Accurate, easy-to-follow SOPs help increase the efficiency and safety of operators.

 In the next paragraphs, we’ll go through the four steps you can take to digitize your SOPs.

-The 4 steps to creating optimal digital SOPs in manufacturing
+The 4 steps to creating optimal manufacturing SOPs

 1. Select the right application